 4442.8 (Cont.)
 APPLICABLE TO SPECIFIC SERVICES 01-97

+single formula value category.
+For example, a recipient who receives waiver services during the waiver year and leaves the waiver but returns to the waiver in the same waiver year is counted as one recipient for purposes of determining formula values C, D, and D' in that waiver year.

-6. In developing the estimates, use actual data on costs as reflected in your most recent Form HCFA-2082.
+6. In developing the average per capita cost estimates, use actual data on costs as reflected in your most recent Form HCFA-2082.
 Waivers that are targeted to individuals with a particular illness or condition are exempted from this requirement and instead you must document actual costs for the target population.
 Explain any discrepancies with the Form HCFA-2082.
 Resolve discrepancies due to erroneous Form HCFA-2082 reports by submitting a revised Form HCFA-2082 prior to approval of the waiver proposal to:

+Office of Medicare and Medicaid Cost Estimates

+Office of the Actuary

+N3-26-00

+7500 Security Boulevard

+Baltimore, MD 21244-1850

-NOTE: For renewals, HCFA compares the average per capita cost figures to the most recent Form HCFA-372 or data. .
+NOTE: For renewals, HCFA compares the average per capita cost figures to the most recent Form HCFA-372 or HCFA-372(S) data.
+For renewal requests that do not have average per capita cost figures for the appropriate institutional level of care in its Form HCFA-372 or HCFA-372(S), you will need to document thoroughly your basis for your estimates of the average per capita cost of the appropriate institutional level of care.

 7. In estimating cost and utilization for home and community-based services, use actual data for the most recent year before the waiver takes effect when such data is available.
 Also, provide the assumptions on which estimated utilization is based and the source of research supporting those assumptions (e.g., demonstration studies, etc.).
 Similarly, cost out each service to be provided, including the unit cost of each service and the projected utilization of each service.
 Furnish all assumptions driving such cost/utilization estimates and the source of any data or research supporting those assumptions.

-8. OBRA 1990 permits you to estimate your average per capita institutional expenditures in waivers that apply to individuals with mental retardation or a related condition and who reside in an ICF/MR at the time it is terminated, by determining the average per capita expenditures that would have been made in a FY for these individuals without regard to any such terminations. the ICF/MR costs that would have been incurred in these terminated facilities.
+8. OBRA 1990 permits you to estimate your average per capita institutional expenditures in waivers that apply to individuals with mental retardation or a related condition and who reside in an ICF/MR at the time it is terminated, by determining the average per capita expenditures that would have been made in a FY for these individuals without regard to any such terminations.
+You may use the ICF/MR costs that would have been incurred in these terminated facilities.
 This provision applies as if included in the enactment of OBRA 1981 but applies only to facilities decertified on or after November 5, 1990.

 9. Do not provide data for institutional groups not included in the waiver.

-C. Cost Effectiveness Formula.--Demonstrate the cost effectiveness of the requested waiver by satisfying the following equation:
+C. Cost Effectiveness Formula.--Demonstrate the cost effectiveness or cost neutrality of the requested waiver by satisfying the following equation:

+D + D'  G + G'

 4-458 Rev. 70